A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: The tractor mass cocycle

 \begin{proof} Suppose that $g_1,g_2\in\Cal G$ are hyperbolic on $U$.
-Then we can apply Proposition 7.4 of \cite{FeffGr} (see also the discussion of the proof of this result in \cite{FeffGr}) to their restrictions to $U$.
+Then we can apply Theorem 7.4 of \cite{FeffGr} (see in particular the paragraph right after the proof of this theorem in \cite{FeffGr}) to their restrictions to $U$.
+Observe also that the additional condition that is needed in Theorem 7.4 of \cite{FeffGr}, for the case $n=3$, is that the Schouten tensors of the two metrics in question agree along the boundary.
+For the rescalings of metrics in $\Cal G$ which extend to the boundary, we have verified this in the end of Section \ref{2.5}.
 This implies that there is a neighborhood $V$ of $U\cap\partial M$ in $U$ and a diffeomorphism $\Psi:V\to V$ which restricts to the identity on $U\cap\partial M$ such that $g_1|_{V}=\Psi^*(g_2|_V)$.
 Theorem \ref{thm3.5} and Corollary \ref{cor3.7} then immediately imply that $c(g_1,h)$ and $c(g_2,h)$ coincide on $U\cap\partial M$.
 It is then clear that we obtain the map $c$ as claimed.

 The equivariancy of $c$ can be proved locally.
 So we take $\Phi\in\Diff_{\Cal G}(\barm)$ and let $\Phi_\infty$ be its restriction to the boundary.
 Given $x\in\partial M$ we find an open neighborhood $U$ of $x$ in $\barm$ and a metric $g\in\Cal G$ such that $g|_U$ is hyperbolic.
 Now $\Phi^{-1}(U)$ is an open neighborhood of $\Phi^{-1}(x)$ in $\barm$ and $\Phi^*g|_{\Phi^{-1}(U)}$ is hyperbolic on $\Phi^{-1}(U)$.
 Thus we can compute $c(\Phi^*h)$ as $c(\Phi^*g,\Phi^*h)$ on $\Phi^{-1}(U)$, and by Proposition \ref{prop3.3} this coincides with $(\Phi_\infty)^*(c(g,h)|_U)$.
 Since $c(g,h)|_U=c(h)|_U$, this implies the claim. \end{proof}